 Bookshare.org, the world's largest online digital library, offers more than 60,000 books and 150 periodicals in downloadable digital and refreshable braille formats to qualified members.

-In 2007 Hadley and Bookshare.org initiated a partnership to provide free membership to all current U.S. Hadley students and a discounted membership for all current non-U.S. Hadley students.
+In 2007 Hadley and Bookshare.org initiated a partnership to provide free membership to all current U.S. Hadley learners and a discounted membership for all current non-U.S. Hadley learners.
 This strategic collaboration will extend the reach of both organizations and provide a broad range of learning and reading materials to people who are print disabled.
 At this time, the school has added most of Hadley's supplemental course material to the library.

 Free membership: For all currently enrolled Hadley students living in the United States.